 4. Be A Mime

 Not literally of course, but acting out what you are trying to convey can be very helpful since you are unable to use your words.
 For example, if you need to let this coworker know that it is time for lunch, mime having a plate and spooning food into your mouth.
 You can also rub your stomach to let them know you are hungry.
 Gestures can be helpful as well.
 For example, lifting up four fingers will let them know that the meeting is at 4 pm, or that you need 4 copies of a certain document, it all depends on the context of your conversation.
 Just keep in mind that not all gestures mean the same thing throughout the world.
-In some countries, certain American gestures would be considered rude.
+In some countries, certain American gestures are considered rude.

 5. Get a Helpful Translator

 Overcoming a language barrier is not impossible.
 It is important to continue at it and not get frustrated with yourself or the other party.
 Remaining as professional as possible when speaking to any coworker is very important, so don’t forget these rules still apply to someone that doesn’t know your language.
 Respect the person who has come into your office with a language barrier, do not make them feel bad for not understanding a foreign language overnight.
 They are clearly at your job because they want to work and therefore they deserve to be treated with dignity.
-If it is you who is on the other side, you’d most like appreciate this treatment returned to you.
+If it is you who is on the other side, you’d most appreciate this treatment returned to you.